If you’re planning to undertake construction work on a shared boundary with your neighbour, you might need a party wall agreement.

 Under the Party Wall etc. Act 1996, you must serve notice to your neighbour if you intend to carry out any of the following types of work:

-Once you have served notice, your neighbour has the right to appoint a party wall surveyor to act on their behalf.
-The surveyor will review the proposed building work and assess any potential risks or damage that could occur as a result of the work.
-They will then make a party wall award, which is a legal document that sets out the rights and responsibilities of both parties.
+Once you have served notice, the adjoining owner has the right to appoint a party wall surveyor to act on their behalf.
+The surveyor will review the building work to happen.
+And assess any potential risks or damage that could occur as a result of the work.
+They will then make a party wall award.
+This sets out the responsibilities of both parties.

-Party wall procedures are an essential part of any building work that affects a shared wall or boundary with your neighbour.
+A Party wall surveyor Walsall is an essential part of any building work that affects a shared wall or boundary with your neighbour.
 By following these procedures, you can protect your property, avoid disputes with your neighbour, and ensure that the building work is carried out safely and according to regulations.
 If you are planning any building work that affects a shared wall or boundary, contact Faulkners Surveyors for advice and assistance on party wall procedures.